controlplane-com/terraform-provider-cpln/docs/resources/org.md

 The `terraform import` command is used to bring existing infrastructure resources, created outside of Terraform, into the Terraform state file, enabling their management through Terraform going forward.

-To update a statefile with an existing Org resource, execute the following import command:
+To update a statefile with an existing org resource, execute the following import command:

 ```terraform
 terraform import cpln_org.RESOURCE_NAME ORG_NAME
 ```

 -> 1. Substitute RESOURCE_NAME with the same string that is defined in the HCL file.<br/>2.
-Substitute ORG_NAME with the corresponding Org name defined in the resource.
+Substitute ORG_NAME with the corresponding org name defined in the resource.